stefaniecg/stefaniecg.github.io/bib_dis/main.md

 # Acronyms
 - SoM: State of the Ministry
 - sBD: Street Bible Discovery
-- WiP: Work in progress
+- WIP: Work in progress

 ------------------------------------------------------------------
 # References